white-fluff/white-fluff/README.md

 ### About Me

  - Since October 2021, I have been working as a technical support engineer at Yandex Cloud.
- - Now I'm actively developing as a developer and DevOps engineer.
+ - Now I'm actively developing as a software developer and DevOps engineer.

 ### My Skills: